demisto/content-docs/docs/partners/become-a-tech-partner.md

 # XSOAR Partner Onboarding Process

 The following steps explain the process that you need to go through in order to become a Palo Alto Networks Technology Partner with Cortex XSOAR, and start developing content and integrations that can be certified and deployed to customers globally.
-Please review the following with your team and work with your Cortex XSOAR Technical Alliances contacts to get started.
+Please review the following with your team and work with your Cortex XSOAR <a href="mailto:soar.alliances@paloaltonetworks.com">Partner Success Team</a> to get started.

 ## 1. Sign up as an XSOAR Technology Partner